29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

 [#image("./imgs/Mogos.png")], [
   *Scoring Object: Mobile Stakes/Goals*
   There are 5 mobile goals ('mogos') on the field, and they can be freely manipulated by teams.
-  - 10'' diameter hexagional bird's eye view profile
+  - 10'' diameter Hexagonal bird's eye view profile
   - 14.5'' height
   - Rubber cap to make descoring more difficult *Potential Challenges*